15 Best Tips for First-Time Amtrak Train Travelers

 Probably one of the most stressful aspects of traveling is getting ready for the trip.
 There are quite a few things worth arranging and planning while you’re still at home to ensure you’ll have a smooth train journey.
 Can you imagine spending more than 36 hours onboard a train without having planned ahead?
 We can’t.

-• Other Travel Essentials — What are your travel must-haves?
+What are your travel must-haves?
 While the scenery onboard is sure to keep you entertained, you’ll want to bring along a few essentials to help pass the time.
-Books, audio books, a tablet, board games or deck of cards, noise canceling headphones and good music playlists, a journal, binoculars, and a camera to capture the passing landscapes are all great choices.
+Books, audiobooks, a tablet, board games or deck of cards, noise-canceling headphones and good music playlists, a journal, binoculars, and a camera to capture the passing landscapes are all great choices.

 #2 – Bring Your Own Snacks and Alcoholic Beverages